 These independent (segregated or mutual) fund companies almost invariably entrust the active management of their assets to third party fund management companies (the exceptions are some segregated funds which manage part or all of their assets in house; the Canadian public pension funds are leaders in such in-sourced management).
 So the fund management companies (the part in red font on blue background in the diagram) are paid a fee by the (segregated or mutual) fund company to manage the assets in that fund.
 This fee typically varies from 25 basis points (0.25%) per annum for very large pension funds to up to 2% plus 20% performance fee for hedge funds.
 In other words, this is where the big money is made, in the fund management company, not the fund company itself.
 In summary, the investor’s funds are held in the fund company.
 But how those funds are invested is typically decided by the fund management company appointed by the fund company.
 The independence of funds, particularly of the mutual fund from the fund management company that manages it, is crucial when it comes to assessing Brexit’s impact on the City.
 The relationship governed by EU regulation is that between the investor and the fund company.
 But the relationship through which the City makes money is the “business to business” relationship between that fund company and the fund management company it employs to manage its assets.

-And it is on this point that TheCityUK is highly misleading.
+It is on this point that TheCityUK is highly misleading.
 It suggests that being part of the EU somehow facilitates the City’s management of “a European fund” (all quotes taken from the “Practitioner’s Guide” pps 6-7):